philbooth/bfj/README.md

 ### bfj.streamify (data, options)

-`streamify` asynchronously serialises data to a JSON stream, returning a `Readable` instance.
+`streamify` asynchronously serialises a data structure to a readable stream of JSON data.

 #### Example